You’ll receive a confirmation email with the details shortly.

-The formation of the wood chip at the cutting edge generates significant friction and flash heat.
-This sudden and extreme heat acts to form corrosive compounds from resins, glues etc. in the wood.
-Processed wood, like plywood or MDF, will contain more of these compounds than solid wood, but all timber will contain some.
+When an insert knife makes contact with wood, it generates significant friction and flash heat.
+This sudden and extreme heat acts to form corrosive compounds from resins, glues, etc. in the wood.
 This corrosive action breaks down a cutting edge to what we see, feel and hear as a dull tool.
+Processed wood products like plywood or MDF will contain more of these compounds than solid wood, but all timber will contain some.

 Adjusting Your Chip Load

 Finding the truly ideal chip load involves considering whether it's a cross-grain or along-the-grain cut, the the species of wood being cut.
 It doesn't take a dedicated specialist to help you improve your chip load, though.
 A handy heuristic can help you improve your chip load and get close to optimal.